Combinatorial properties of Newton maps: Extended Newton graphs from Newton maps

 \subsection{Construction}

-In Section \ref{Sec_NewtonGraph}, the Newton graph of arbitrary level was constructed for a given Newton map $N_p$.
+In Section \ref{Sec_NewtonGraph}, the Newton graph of arbitrary level was constructed for a given postcritically finite Newton map $N_p$ (see Definition \ref{Def_ConcreteNewtonGraph}).
 Next, extended Hubbard trees were constructed in Section \ref{Sec_RenormalizationNewton} to give a combinatorial description of the periodic free postcritical points.
-Finally, periodic and preperiodic Newton rays were constructed in Section \ref{Sec_Newtrays} to connect the Hubbard trees to the Newton graph.
+Finally, periodic Newton rays were constructed in Section \ref{Sec_Newtrays} to connect the Hubbard trees to the Newton graph.

 Here we specify the level of the Newton graph that will be used in the construction of the extended Newton graph.
+It is a consequence of Corollary \ref{Cor:PrepolesInNewtonGraph} that above a certain level, the Newton graph contains all critical points that are eventually fixed.

+\begin{definition}[Newton graph of a postcritically finite Newton map] For a postcritically finite Newton map $N_p$, let $\N$ be the minimal integer such that \begin{itemize} \item every pole is contained in $\Delta_\N$, \item every critical point that eventually lands on the channel diagram $\Delta$ is contained in $\Delta_{\N}$, and \item all periodic Hubbard trees and preperiodic trees are separated by $\Delta_\N$ as in Corollary \ref{Rem_ExtHubbardTrees}.